esrlabs/bake/_sources/tips_and_tricks/static_code_analysis.txt

 Example
 +++++++

-This exmample shows how to redirect the output to single xml files placed into the main project folder.
+This example shows how to redirect the output to single xml files placed into the main project folder.

 .. code-block:: text